jonlpersson/ed-latimore/site/_drafts/25-boxing-tips-for-both-beginners-and-professionals.md

 ### 12) Don't forget that your coach is making a huge sacrifice

 Most fighters don't make any money.
 Coaches are paid a small percentage of an already small amount.
 Even if a coach charges a gym membership or monthly trainer fee, professional (and amateur, for that matter) boxing doesn't attract the types of clientele swimming in money.
-I say all this to say that most boxing coaches are *effectively* volunteers.
+I say all this to say that most boxing coaches are&nbsp;*effectively*&nbsp;volunteers.&nbsp;

 Most fighters will never see a significant payday.
 You probably won't either.
-That's why the most important thing you can do to repay your coach is to be a dedicated student of the game.
+That's why the most important thing you can do to repay your coach is to be a dedicated student of the game.&nbsp;

 Work hard, be fearless, and stay in shape.
 Stay out of trouble with the law and always carry yourself as if you are a representative for your community and an extension of the people who put their faith in you.
 But virtue of who you are and what you do, people will look up to you.

-Do not disappoint them or waste your coach's time.
+Do not disappoint them or waste your coach's time.&nbsp;&nbsp;

 ## Learning how to fight